Carob: Syrup and drinks

 Carob pods are about a third to a half sugar by weight, and this sugar can be extracted into a syrup.
 In Malta, a carob syrup (ġulepp tal-ħarrub) is made out of the pods.
 Carob syrup is also used in Crete, and Cyprus exports it.

 In Egypt and the Levant, crushed carob pods are heated to caramelize their natural sugars, producing carob molasses.
 Water and brown sugar are then added to the mixture and boiled for a period of time.
 The resulting beverage, served cold and known as "kharrub" or "kharoub," is particularly popular during the month of Ramadan.
 This drink is widely sold by juice shops and street vendors and holds cultural significance in both the Levant and Egypt.

 In Lebanon the molasses is called debs el kharrub (literally: molasses of the carob), but people generally shorten it to debs.
 The molasses has a sweet, chocolate-like flavor.
 It is commonly mixed with tahini (typically 75% kharrub molasses and 25% tahini).
 The resulting mixture is called debs bi tahini and is eaten raw or with bread.
 The molasses is also used in certain cakes.
 The region of Iqlim al-Kharrub, which translates to the region of the carob, produces a significant amount of carob.

-In Cyprus, the dried and milled carob pods are left to soak in water, before being transferred into special containers out of which the carob juice gradually seeps out of and is collected.
+In Cyprus, the dried and milled carob pods are left to soak in water, before being transferred into special containers out of which the carob juice gradually seeps and is collected.
 The juice is then boiled with constant stirring yielding a thick syrup known as haroupomelo.
 Although this syrup is frequently sold and eaten as is, haroupomelo is also used as a base for a local toffee-like sweet snack known as pasteli.
 Constant stirring of the carob syrup causes it to form into a black, amorphous mass which is then left to cool.
 The mass is then kneaded, stretched and pulled until the fair, golden color and toffee-like texture of pasteli is obtained.

-Carob is used for compote, liqueur, and syrup in Turkey, Malta, Portugal, Spain, and Sicily.
-In Libya, carob syrup (called rub) is used as a complement to asida (made from wheat flour).
-The so-called "carob syrup" made in Peru is actually from the fruit of the Prosopis nigra tree.
-Because of its strong taste, carob syrup is sometimes flavored with orange or chocolate.
-In Yemen, carob tree is playing a role in controlling diabetes mellitus according to Yemeni folk medicine, and diabetics consume carob pods as a juice to lower their blood sugar levels.